Crossroads-2023/crossroads-2023.github.io/postersession.md

 ### Poster session

-A poster session is planned to take place  during the _first week_ of the school.
-More information to follow!
+The poster session will take place on Wednesday 15th from 16:00 to 18:00 in _Aula 8_.

 ### Contact us